 It's a new year and Lola's baby is due any day.
 She learns the jury was going to deliver a "not guilty" verdict in a case in which she pressured defendant Leon Parsons to take a plea deal, forcing her to decide whether to let the plea stand and protect her reputation, or reveal what she knows to Leon.
 Also, Mark's in the midst of an intense negotiation with DA Louis Bravo regarding how and when to arrest and charge Deputy Sheriff Rashel for attempted murder, when Mark is the victim of a brazen knife attack.

-The episode was rated #4 Best episode of All Rise from 124 votes.
+The episode was rated 7.81 from 182 votes.

-The episode was rated #6 Best episode of All Rise from 336 votes.
+The episode was rated 7.80 from 148 votes.

 The episode was rated 7.79 from 290 votes.